-During the three months ended March 31, 2018 and 2017, we and Sanofi shared commercial expenses related to Praluent, Kevzara, and Dupixent in accordance with the companies' License and Collaboration Agreement.
+During the three and six months ended June 30, 2018 and 2017, we and Sanofi shared commercial expenses related to Praluent, Kevzara, and Dupixent in accordance with the companies' License and Collaboration Agreement.
 As such, during the same periods in which we recorded reimbursements from Sanofi related to our commercialization expenses, we also recorded our share of losses in connection with the companies commercializing Praluent, Kevzara, and Dupixent within Sanofi collaboration revenue.
-During the three months ended March 31, 2018, Sanofi collaboration revenues in connection with commercialization of antibodies were positively impacted, compared to the same period in 2017, by our share of higher net sales of Dupixent (as the product was launched at the end of March 2017), partly offset by an increase in the collaborations' Dupixent commercialization expenses in support of the launch of Dupixent in atopic dermatitis and the preparation for launch in asthma.
+During the three and six months ended June 30, 2018, Sanofi collaboration revenues in connection with commercialization of antibodies were primarily impacted, compared to the same periods in 2017, by our share of higher net sales of Dupixent (as the product was launched at the end of March 2017), partly offset by an increase in the collaborations' Dupixent commercialization expenses in support of the launch of Dupixent in atopic dermatitis and the preparation for launch in asthma.
+See "Overview" section above for a summary of global net product sales recorded by Sanofi in connection with our Antibody License and Collaboration Agreement.
 Sanofi provides us with an estimate of our share of the losses from commercialization of antibodies for the most recent fiscal quarter; these estimates are reconciled to actual results in the subsequent fiscal quarter, and our portion of the profit or loss is adjusted accordingly, as necessary.
 Sanofi records product sales for commercialized products.